NiketGirdhar22/transformers/gpt.md

 - **`top_k # int value`**
     - While predicting, looks at the top `k` responses based on their confidence scores.
+    - Takes into consideration tok `k` tokens and re-adjusts their probabilities to add up to 1 ignoring the rest of the tokens.
     - Set it to `0` to deactivate this parameter, meaning the model will consider all possible responses.

 - **`top_p # float value`**